Rio Parismina Lodge - Costa Rica

 Choose between the Caribbean for abundant, large tarpon or the Tortuguero National Park jungle waterways and streams for snook, guapote, machaca, and mojarra.
 Two anglers per guide.
 Rio Parismina Lodge has four IGFA world records for snook.

 Casting a plug or fly into a school of feeding tarpon is just the start of one of the greatest experiences an angler can have here.
+Perhaps no other fish will take a lure so softly and then explode into wild, acrobatic leaps to throw the hook.

-Fishing Season: The peak fishing months are from Mid-March through mid-May and September through mid-November.
+Two Seasons: The Lodge is open mid-January through May and then again from mid-August through November.
+Peak fishing months are from mid-March through mid-May and September through mid-November.
 The rivers are clearer from January through April.
 Tarpon fishing is good during both seasons.
+Snook fishing is best in the fall.
+The tarpon and snook do not migrate and are here year-round.

 We’ve had clients land over thirty 60 to 150-pound tarpon during a seven-day stay.